 There’s not much in it between the A3 and the Golf when it comes to fuel economy.
 With Audi’s aluminium and high-strength steel body, it’s shaved off a decent amount of weight which has boosted its fuel economy.
 Audi’s petrol engines return a “real world” average of around 48.5 mpg, which is nothing to be sniffed at!
 The diesel options even shoot up into the 60s range.
 The Golf isn’t far off, with its frugal 1.5eTSI 150 achieving over 42 mpg.

 Insurance premiums are where Audi lags behind.
 The lowest Audi A3 Sportback insurance group is 14, ranging up to 36.
-The A3 Saloon insurance group is between 21 and 39 whilst the A3 Cabriolet insurance band starts at group 36.
+The A3 Saloon is between 21 and 39 whilst the A3 Cabriolet starts at group 36.
 The Golf, however, sits nicely in group 4!
 Cheap!

 Neither return any major issues on the Reliability Index so you don’t need to expect to fork out big bucks on costly repairs over the first few years.
-The A3 is covered by a three-year, 60,000 mile Audi warranty.
+Both cars are covered by a three-year, 60,000 mile warranty.
+We explore the Audi warranty in more depth and you can also take out an Audi extended warranty if you like.

 Picking a winner in the Audi A3 vs Golf battle is not easy.
 If you’re stuck between the two yourself, take our recommendations with a pinch of salt as a lot of it will be down to personal preference!